rraahhuulll/Learning-DOM/readme.md

-# make a project GUESS THE NUMBER
+# MAKE A PROJECT GUESS THE NUMBER

-## its online single player game
+## Its online single player game

-## fork it and clone the code
+## Fork it and Clone the code

 ```bash
 git clone https://github.com/rraahhuulll/Learning-DOM.git
 ```

-## open with live server and you are ready to go
+## Open with live server and you are ready to go

 ## ：）